yuqianglianshou/mazanoke_ice/README.md

 - 🔒 **Privacy-Focused**
    - Works offline.
    - All image processing happens locally.
-   - No data is uploaded.
+   - No data is uploaded to external servers.
 Your files stay on your device.

 **Planned**
 - [ ] Upload queue.